 If your prior study does not involve any specific linguistic analysis, you would be well advised to seek some exposure to these topics before applying, such as by additional coursework, reading, or attending a summer program such as the Linguistic Institute of the Linguistic Society of America.

 Q: What is the minimum GRE or TOEFL or IELTS score for admission?
 What are the average GRE or TOEFL or IELTS scores or GPAs of your entering students?

 A: We do not track average GRE or TOEFL or IELTS scores or GPA and we do not have a fixed minimum for admission.
 Other components of your application, such as the writing sample, reference letters, and candidate statements, have a more decisive effect on the judgment of our admissions committee regarding the suitability of an applicant.
 Test scores or GPAs mainly influence admissions decisions when they are exceptionally low or high.
 We do not require or accept GRE scores.

 Q: Will the Linguistics Department accept an application with unofficial scores for the GRE or TOEFL or IELTS?
 How late can I take the test?

-A: Admissions decisions are typically made in late January and early February.
+A: Admissions decisions are typically made in early February.
 The Graduate School does not permit us to offer admission to a candidate who does not have all the necessary documentation including test scores.
 Therefore, although your application can be considered with unofficial or late-arriving scores, you cannot actually be admitted until we receive all necessary scores.